 Overcatch is when you catch more than the quota allocated to your quota SFR for a particular species, in a given fishing season.
-If a percentage of overcatch has been set by AFMA for that particular species, AFMA will subtract this excess catch from your quota allocation for that species in the following season.
+If a percentage of overcatch has been set by AFMA for that particular species, AFMA will subtract this excess catch from your quota allocation for that species in the following fishing season.
 Overcatch allows AFMA to avoid pursuing operators who exceed their entitlements by small amounts.
-There is no overcatch allowance for some quota species in the 2024-25 fishing season (See Table 1).
+There is no overcatch allowance for those species subject to an incidental bycatch TAC (See Table 1).